Bike to SJSU

 Bicycle Parking On Campus

-You can park your bike in open bike racks or in any of the six on campus Bicycle Enclosures managed by AS Transportation Solutions.
-There are Bike lockers within the enclosures are also available to rent.
+For additional security, you can park your bike at any of the six on campus Bicycle Enclosures managed by AS Transportation Solutions.
+There are Bike lockers within the enclosures that are also available to rent.
 Bike parking is for daily use.
 Over night parking or long term storage is not reccommended.
-Visit our bicycle enclosure page for information on how to get an access.
+Visit our bicycle enclosure page for information on how to get an access key.